-Quality should not just be a cog in the organization chart but a mindset for all members of the organization.
-Integrate quality throughout each step in the manufacturing process and companies begin moving from being reactive by solely focusing quality as a separate entity to proactively moving to an Enterprise Quality Management System (EQMS) where quality is built in to processes, work instructions, verifications, and even into the supplier network.
+Quality in manufacturing should not just be a cog in the organization chart but a mindset for all members of the organization.
+Integrate quality throughout each step in the manufacturing process and companies begin moving from being reactive by solely focusing on quality as a separate entity to proactively moving to an Enterprise Quality Management System (EQMS) where quality is built into processes, work instructions, verifications, and even into the supplier network.

 Below are four reasons why companies must integrate quality further upstream and throughout the entire organization vs. strictly the shop floor: